What will the area look like when the project is finished?

 Between 30′ and 150′ from the edge of SR17 will be cleaned up, but not cleared.
 The result will be a “shaded fuel break”, which is a healthy forest where tree trunks are visible.
 The trees will provide shade and keep the area cool, which helps prevent fire from spreading.
 Debris, brush, and lower limbs of trees (“ladder fuels”) will be removed since it is much easier to fight a wildfire that remains on the ground versus a fire that is moving up into the trees.
 The focus of the project is on property adjacent to the highway as well as private and county roads that connect to SR17.

 Because this project is funded through an emergency declaration, the normal public noticing requirements of CEQA (California Environmental Quality Assurance) have been suspended.
-However, public meetings will be held to provide information to affected communities and answer questions from residents.
-Upcoming meetings will be posted at the bottom of this page.
+However, residents can contact the Santa Clara County FireSafe Council if you have a question that is not addressed on this website.

 How will I know where crews are working during commute hours?